 16. Go Art Gallery Hopping

 Bodega Bay has an abundance of talented artists so it’s a great place to explore different art galleries.
-Check out Artisans’ Co-op Gallery for some handmade local items or Ren Brown Collection for its Japanese arts and crafts created by many locals.
+Check out Ren Brown Collection for its unique Japanese arts and sculptures.

 17. Walk Across Wetlands In Doran Regional Park